OmarAlFarajat/omaralfarajat.github.io/projects/mock-pr.md

 }
 ```

-The above processes result in two isolated graphs, one for tiles and one for resources, as visualized below.
+The above processes result in two isolated graphs, one for tiles and one for resources, respectively, as visualized below.

 <img class="ui large rounded centered image" src="../images/mino/tile_nodes.png">